jeremiah-corrado/fem_2d/README.md

 - Expressive Solution Evaluation
   - Field solutions can easily be generated from an eigenvector
   - Functions of solutions can be evaluated
-  - Solutions can be printed to `.vtk' files for plotting (via [VISIT](https://visit-dav.github.io/visit-website/index.html) or similar tools)
+  - Solutions can be printed to `.vtk` files for plotting (via [VISIT](https://visit-dav.github.io/visit-website/index.html) or similar tools)

 ## Example